Skip navigation

 11. Hurdle assessments are identified in class summaries on Programs and Courses and is used in the following circumstances, a:

-• student is required to pass all assessment components in the course to be eligible to sit in the final exam; or
+1. student is required to pass all assessment components in the course to be eligible to sit in the final exam; or

-• student is required to pass the final exam to pass the course; or
+2. student is required to pass the final exam to pass the course; or

-1. The hurdle assessment is approved by the College Education Committee or the Associate Dean (Education) of the relevant College.
+1. The hurdle assessment is approved by the College Education Committee or the Associate Dean of the relevant College.

 Assessment task submission: Assignments

-1. Where appropriate and possible, students submit assessment items in a form which allows assessment to take place anonymously, in order to ensure that judgments are being made, and are perceived to being made, fairly and free of bias.
+1. Where appropriate and possible, students submit assessment tasks in a form which allows assessment to take place anonymously, in order to ensure that judgments are being made, and are perceived to being made, fairly and free of bias.

 2. The University prefers students to submit assignments online using the University approved text-matching software (Software).